a-type/graphql-arangodb/README.md

 - `filter: String`: Adds a filter expression.
 To filter on the node, you can use `$field_node` as an interpolation.
 Defaults `sortOn` to `$field`.
 - `sort: AqlSortInput` Adds a sort expression.
 - `limit: AqlLimitInput`: Adds a limit expression.
+- `options: AqlTraverseOptionsInput`: Modify OPTIONS parameters on the traversal.

 `@aqlEdgeNode` has no parameters.